Dr. Lori Bettison-Varga

 College of Wooster, Wooster, OH

 Lori Bettison-Varga is a professor in the Department of Geology at the College of Wooster, in Wooster, OH.
-She is currently the Associate Dean for Research and Grants, the Director of the Keck Geology Consortium, and President-elect of CUR, the Council on Undergraduate Research. (more info) The College of Wooster is selective, small liberal arts college with an independent research requirement for graduation.
+She is currently the Associate Dean for Research and Grants, the Director of the Keck Geology Consortium, and President-elect of CUR, the Council on Undergraduate Research. ( This site may be offline. ) The College of Wooster is selective, small liberal arts college with an independent research requirement for graduation.
 The Keck Consortium, housed at the College of Wooster, seeks to enrich undergraduate education by providing students with opportunities to participate in high-quality research projects.
 Clearly, Lori is extremely interested in helping to create successful research experiences for undergraduate students.

 At Wooster, every student completes three semesters of research, one semester junior year and both semesters senior year.
 (For more information, see Bettison-Varga, L., 2006, Creative Activity and Undergraduate Research Across the Disciplines: Peer Review, v.
 8, no. 1, p.
 19-21.)
 Faculty members are, of course, expected to mentor students as they work to meet this requirement, from choosing an appropriate topic to completing the chosen project.
 While there is no specific number of publications that faculty members are expected to produce, some of these student projects are expected to culminate in publication.
 Although Lori is not currently working directly with research students (because of her position as dean), over the years she has had anywhere from 1-6 students working with her at once, depending on the number of geology majors at Wooster at the time.